Tourism in Lisbon

 Lisbon is one of the most popular city destinations in Europe.
-The city of Lisbon and the Lisbon metropolitan area attracts a significant number of tourists each year, drawn to its historical and cultural heritage, good transportation connections and good touristic infrastructure.
+The city of Lisbon and the Lisbon metropolitan area attracts a significant number of tourists each year, drawn to its historical and cultural heritage, efficient transportation connections, and well-developed tourist infrastructure.

 City layout and touristic neighbourhoods

 The city is crossed by historical boulevards and monuments along the main thoroughfares, particularly in the upper districts; notable among these are the Avenida da Liberdade (Avenue of Liberty), Avenida Fontes Pereira de Melo, Avenida Almirante Reis and Avenida da República (Avenue of the Republic).

 Pombaline Lower Town

 The Pombaline Lower Town area covers about 23.6 ha of central Lisbon.
 It comprises the grid of streets north of the Praça do Comércio, roughly between the Cais do Sodré and the Alfama district beneath the Lisbon Castle, and extends northwards towards the Rossio and Figueira squares and the Avenida da Liberdade, a tree-lined boulevard noted for its tailoring shops and cafes.

 The Pombaline Baixa is an elegant district, primarily constructed after the 1755 Lisbon earthquake.
 The current grid pattern strongly differs from the organic streetplan that characterised the district before the earthquake.

 The Pombaline Baixa was placed on Portugal's "tentative list" of potential World Heritage Sites in 2004.